 Your heart rate and blood pressure increase, blood gets directed away from your brain and to your muscles, and a flood of stress hormones is released.

 Ideally, after a perceived danger has passed, your breathing returns to normal.

-The problem for most of us is that chest breathing is our normal way of breathing!
+The problem for most of us is that chest breathing has become our normal way of breathing!

 But you can change that.

-Breathing is the only bodily function that’s both autonomic and voluntary — meaning it happens on its own and we can learn to control it.
+Breathing is both autonomic and voluntary — meaning it happens on its own and we can learn to control it.

-Diaphragmatic breathing is one of the simplest yet most important stress management techniques available.
+Diaphragmatic breathing is one of the simplest yet most important stress management techniques you can master.

 Diaphragmatic Breathing Exercise

 Place one hand on your chest and one on your stomach.

 Then slowly inhale through your nose, concentrating on keeping your chest still while expanding your stomach.